sweattep/ancient_quotes/README.md

 >I have walked in your road without blemish.
 When will you come to me?
 I have walked in the perfection of my heart within my house.

+>where there are prophecies, they will cease; where there are tongues, they will be stilled; where there is knowledge, it will pass away.

 >But what could I say?
 For he himself sent this sickness.
 Now I will walk humbly throughout my years because of this anguish I have felt.

 >I will run in the way of Your commandments, for You broaden my understanding.